huaweicloud/terraform-provider-huaweicloud/docs/resources/as_configuration.md

   Changing this will create a new resource.

 * `ecs_group_id` - (Optional, String, ForceNew) Specifies the ECS group ID.
 Changing this will create a new resource.

+* `tenancy` - (Optional, String, ForceNew) Configure this field to **dedicated** to create ECS instances on DeHs.
+  Before configuring this field, prepare DeHs.
+Changing this will create a new resource.

+* `dedicated_host_id` - (Optional, String, ForceNew) Specifies the ID of the DEH.
+  Changing this will create a new resource.

+  -> This parameter is valid only when `tenancy` is set to **dedicated**.
+  <br/>If this parameter is specified, ECSs will be created on a specified DeH.
+  <br/>If this parameter is not specified, the system automatically selects the DeH with the maximum available memory
+  size from the DeHs that meet specifications requirements to create the ECSs, thereby balancing load of the DeHs.

 * `user_data` - (Optional, String, ForceNew) Specifies the user data to provide when launching the instance.
   The file content must be encoded with Base64.
 Changing this will create a new resource.